 Students come to college for a variety of reasons.
 Some come to develop specific professional skills, some come to explore potential career paths, some come to grow as individuals.
-There is an equally wide range of motivational underpinnings for which students enroll in any particular class.
-As a teacher I am sympathetic to the myriad reasons students have for taking classes, and I strive to cater to the diverse needs and interests of any group of students.
+There is an equally wide range of motivations for which students enroll in any particular class.
+As a teacher I am sympathetic to the myriad reasons students for which students end up in my courses, and I strive to cater to the diverse needs and interests of any group of students.

 Ultimately though, my priority in teaching is for students to develop critical thinking skills, problem solving skills, and a deeper connection to the world around them.
 Broader goals like these transcend individual course objectives while enhancing day-to-day learning outcomes, long-term retention, and mastery of course content.
 In short, my teaching philosophy is a willingness to adapt my teaching, using up-to-date pedagogical practices, with the goal of fostering critical thinking and problem solving.

 In practical terms, pursuing these goals can be a challenge, and my preferred approach changes as I learn more about how learning works.
 However, some of my more fundamental beliefs about how best to approach teaching have been reinforced throughout my own education, and more recently through my interest in evidence-based pedagogy.
 First, it's clear that students learn best through direct engagement, rather than rote consumption of facts.
 Second, pedagogy is most effective when chosen carefully, and intentionally.

 Tested strategies exist for engaging students inside the classroom, and course design choices can and should draw on the most up-to-date research.
 Active learning is not a new concept, but methodologies for its effective implementation are constantly being developed and refined, to better serve the diverse range of students enrolling in college.
 As an instructor, I owe it to students to update my course designs to stay inline with tested and effective teaching methods.